asalamon74/pktriggercord/pentax_scsi_protocol.md

 Normally, we'll just leave `X0 X1` to zero, and `L0 L1` to the length of the whole content to be read.

+When parsing the result data buffer, it's very important to check the byte-order of the camera, the returned result should be as same as camera's internal byte-order.
+Older Pentax cameras have Big-Endian system, K-3 or later Pentax cameras have a Little-Endian system, we need to parse the data in the same way of the camera.

 3. Definition of Each Command
 -------------------------------

 This is the list of `Commands` have been discovered by now.
 The `Command` will be defined as: